Child birth is certainly not child’s play. The physical pain not enough, most mothers are also increasingly falling prey to postpartum depression.

 “Initially, it is okay to flaunt your baby bump, have photo shoots and a maternity clothing haul, but social media isn’t the reality.

 Post childbirth, I almost instantly wanted to be back to my original shape.
-How much every I loved being pregnant, I didn’t enjoy being sleepless all the time, having that unbearable pain in my chest, having physical difficulties etc.
+A few of my friends decided to undergo a tummy tuck surgery similar to the tummy tuck surgery in Pensacola to work back to their original shape as soon as possible.
+I considered this myself but I don’t feel it was for me.
+I loved being pregnant but I didn’t enjoy being sleepless all the time, having that unbearable pain in my chest, having physical difficulties etc.

 All this however led to a lot of anxiety and mental stress, so much so that I would cry throughout the night.